 What's a Wicking Bed?

-Originally designed for use in Ethiopia, wicking beds aim to increase food production, while using approximately 50% less water.
+Wicking beds aim to increase food production, while using much less water.
 Think of them as a giant self-watering plant pot.
 Water is drawn up into the soil via capillary action from a reservoir in the bottom of the wicking bed.
-Crates, tanks, baths, troughs and drums can all be used to create a wicking bed.
-Our raised cypress garden beds or instant veggie crates are also the ideal container for wicking projects.
+Raised beds. apple crates, tanks, baths, troughs and drums can all be used to create a wicking bed.

 Watering a wicking bed is easy!
 All you need to do is keep the reservoir topped up occasionally (every week or so in summer).
 The great news about these gardens, is that they can tolerate dry summer conditions better than normal gardens.
 There’s no need for a fancy irrigation system, so they are great for renters.
 They are far more water efficient, and as such, they are also great for those who don’t have time to spend watering their veggie patch every day over summer.